-As a medical physicist, you could work in one of the many different health areas.
-Most typically, you would be involved with the commissioning, calibration, safe operation and maintenance of systems used for looking at or measuring what is happening in the body, for example those using x-rays, ultrasound, light in various frequencies; laser Doppler blood flow measurement; magnetic resonance imaging and nuclear medicine.
+As a medical physicist, you could work in one of the many different health areas within the healthcare system.
+Most typically, you would be working in a hospital and be involved with the commissioning, calibration, safe operation and maintenance of systems used for looking at or measuring what is happening in the body, for example those using x-rays, ultrasound, light in various frequencies; laser Doppler blood flow measurement; magnetic resonance imaging and nuclear medicine.

 You might work with new therapies such as ultraviolet radiation or photostimulated cytotoxin or carry out mathematical modelling of pressure, temperature, flow and perfusion, or design transducers and electronic systems.